Quantitative-Environmental-Science/Notes/book/04_atmosphere/06_climate.md

 ---
 Schematic of the saturation vapour pressure for (a) pure water, and (b) an ideal solution.
 The white disks denote water molecules, and the black disks dissolved molecules.
-The reduction in vapour pressure from (a) to (b) corresponds to there being fewer sites from where water molecules can escape through the air–water interface.
+The reduction in vapour pressure from (a) to (b) corresponds to there being fewer sites from where water molecules can escape through the air-water interface.
 Figure from Lohmann et al. [2016].
 ```